fabrjcio/scriptslnx/README.md

 # scriptslnx
-Some scripts for linux fedora fresh installations and maintance
+Some scripts for linux fedora systems and maintance